mdprain/ctf-writeups/ductf-2022-treasure-hunt/README.md

 ![Logged in with the test user account](images/pic2.png)

-After using "Inspect" in Firefox, I noticed a new cookie starting with the characters "eyJ" - a dead giveaway that this is a JWT (or a Flask session cookie).
+After using "Inspect" in Firefox, I noticed a new cookie starting with the characters "eyJ" - a dead giveaway that this is a JSON Web Token (or a Flask session cookie).
 To verify this, I copied the entire cookie's string to [JWT.io](https://jwt.io).

 ![JWT.io showing the values inside the token](images/pic3.png)